First Time User? Enroll now.

 Home > Health Library > Gallstones

-Gallstones are made from cholesterol and other things found in the bile.
-They can be smaller than a grain of sand or as large as a golf ball.
+Gallstones are stones that form in the gallbladder.
+The gallbladder is a small sac located just under the liver.
+It stores bile released by the liver.
+Bile helps you digest fats.
+Gallstones can be smaller than a grain of sand or as large as a golf ball.

-If you have symptoms, you may have pain in the pit of your stomach or in the upper right part of your belly.
+Most people who have gallstones don't have symptoms.
+If you have symptoms, you likely will have pain in your stomach or the upper right part of your belly.
 Pain may spread to your right upper back or shoulder blade area.
-Sometimes the pain is more severe.
-It may be steady, or it may come and go.
-Or it may get worse when you eat.
+When gallstones block a bile duct, you may have pain with fever and chills.

+If you don't have symptoms, you probably don't need treatment.
 If your first gallstone attack causes pain, your doctor may tell you to take pain medicine and wait to see if the pain goes away.
-You may never have another attack.
-Waiting to see what happens usually will not cause problems.
+If you have more attacks, you may want to have your gallbladder removed.

 Health Tools help you make wise health decisions or take action to improve your health.

 Gallstones develop when cholesterol and other substances in the bile form crystals that become hard stones in the gallbladder.
 The gallbladder is a small sac located just under the liver.
 Gallstones can form when too much cholesterol is in the bile or when the gallbladder does not empty properly.